metrorailings/OwlBlog/content/posts/2022-week-7-insights.md

 Marquise Goodwin may be yet another additional weapon for the Seahawks, though it helps when Geno Smith's making beautiful passes to him.

+Geno frustrates me.
+Every now and then, his throws are bafflingly off.
+I suppose you could blame miscommunication sometimes, but that excuse can only be used once or twice.

 ***

 ## Chiefs @ 49ers